ShreyasiGandhi/practice-repo/README.md

 # practice-repo
-This repo is just for understanding basics of git
+This repo is just for understanding basics of git....